cookiecutterassert/cookiecutterassert/README.md

 * `--templatefolder` Specifies the location of the cookiecutter project.  defaults to `.`
 * `test_name` A positional argument specifying a single test folder name to run in the test suite

+specifying a single test is useful when iterating on test development, similar to fdescribe or fit in mocha or jasmine

 ## Usage
 ```
 Usage: runIntegrationTest.py [OPTIONS] [SPECIFIC_TEST_FOLDER]